davethewiz/nbody-cli/README.md

 # nbody-cli

-A configurable nbody simulation that renders entirely in the terminal.
+A configurable nbody simulation with a terminal-based renderer